Skip to main content

 7 mentions Positive Neutral Negative

 The stability of the game is mixed, with some users reporting significant bugs and glitches, while others praise it as being bug-free and polished.
-Overall, opinions vary widely, with some finding it challenging and well-engineered, while others describe it as shallow and problematic.
+Overall, opinions vary widely, with some finding it basic and buggy, while others describe it as solid and well-engineered.

-• “It's a challenging, original, fast-paced, beautiful, rich, unpredictable game with the right amount of puzzles, not too long, not too short, bug-free, and polished.”
+• “It's a challenging, original, fast-paced, beautiful, rich, unpredictable game with the right amount of puzzles.
+It's not too long, not too short, and is bug-free and polished.”

 • “The programming appears to be bug-free as well.”